RebeccaKen/Restaurant-site/README.md

 ### Login

 The sign in page is located under the heading 'Login'.
 This page allows the user to sign in to their account by filling in the 'Username' & 'Password' fields.
 There is also a 'Remember me' button so the user can save their 'Username' & 'Password' for their convenience.
-When the user have logged in, a message appears under the navigation bar that states: 'Successfully signed in as *name*'.
-When the user is logged in, the right side of the menu shows links for pages that only authorised users can visit & use, they are: 'My Reservations' & 'Logout'.
+When the user have logged in, a message appears under the navigation bar that states: 'Successfully signed in as *name*', and the right side of the menu shows links for pages that only authorised users can visit & use, they are: 'My Reservations' & 'Logout'.
 Both the message and the changes in the navigation page give the user a clear indication of their login status.

 ![](https://res.cloudinary.com/djbdldshh/image/upload/v1682302835/Reservation-sign-in_uxrpr5.png)